KaraWaldemer/KaraWaldemer.github.io/me/index.md

 ---
 ### Who am I?

 Hello, my name is Kara Waldemer.
-I am a software engineer with a passion for JavaScript and writing front-ends to websites.
+I am a full stack software engineer with a passion for JavaScript and writing front-ends to websites.
 I graduated from <a href="http://www.slu.edu" target="_blank">SLU</a> in December of 2013 with a BS in Computer Science and I have been pushing myself to grow and try new things ever since.

 <br/>

 ##### Work

-I am currently working at <a href="http://www.monsanto.com" target="_blank">Monsanto</a> as a Software Developer in the Products & Engineering department.
+I am currently working at <a href="https://ocelotconsulting.com" target="_blank">Ocelot Consulting</a> as a Senior Software Engineer.
 I am a full stack developer with experience solving problems in a number of different business domains using a number of different technologies.
-Across my current projects I am utilizing Scala & Node back-ends, React & Angular written in both CoffeeScript and ES6 on the front-end, PostgreSQL & CouchDB on the data side, and deployed to cloud-foundry in AWS.
-This position has given me great opportunities to grow both my technical and leadership skills.
-If you are interested in more of the cool things developers at Monsanto are working on, you should check out our <a href="http://engineering.monsanto.com" target="_blank">engineering blog</a>.

 <br/>